 Reaching growth goals while scaling is complex.
 It’s about balancing time, money, and resources.
 Many industries, including property management, are hesitant to implement AP automation solutions for a few reasons.

 PayStream Advisors listed top arguments for not implementing automation including current processes working just fine, lack of budget, and lack of executive sponsorship.
 But, here are a few figures to consider:

 2018 ePayables Benchmarks show that the average company takes over eight days and pay $11.57 to process a single invoice.
 On the other hand, best-in-class businesses that implemented AP automation only take three days and spend $2.52 to prepare a single invoice.
 They also have a 2.4x higher rate of straight-through invoice and payment processing.

 AP automation solutions handle the heavy lifting of manual invoice data entry, approvals, payment disbursements, vendor verification, and data reconciliation.
 Another bonus of AP automation is less work in the long-term.
 Tax season, audits, budget, and month-end closings are simplified with all of the data in one centralized, cloud-based location.

 When researching automation solutions, there are a few features to look for.
-For starters, ensure that the solution connects seamlessly to your existing ERP or accounting system to maximize use and streamline the accounts payable process.
+Ensure the solution connects seamlessly to your existing ERP or accounting system to maximize use and streamline the accounts payable process.
 Your AP automation or payment solution should also allow customization to digitize your organization’s existing manual operations in a way that mirrors how you work today.
 Most importantly, your team shouldn’t worry about a steep learning curve.
-Implementation and your solution’s support service should make the transition smooth and simple.
+Your solution’s support service should make the transition smooth and simple.
 For more information about AP and payment solutions for property managers, our experts are ready to assist.
 Schedule a demo today!